Game Boy Color Assembly Guide | Boxy Pixel

 1. Sound

-2. all front fact buttons
+2. All front facing buttons

 3. LED and screen are on